 Pattern 7: Detecting Temporal Event Sequence Patterns

-Using regular expressions with strings, we detect a pattern of characters from sequence of characters.
+Using regular expressions with strings, we detect a pattern of characters from a sequence of characters.
 Similarly, given a sequence of events, we can write a regular expression to detect a temporal sequence of events arranged on time where each event or condition about the event is parallel to a character in a string in the above example.

-Often cited example, although bit simplistic, is that a thief, having stolen a credit card, would try a smaller transaction to make sure it works and then do a large transaction.
+A frequently cited example, although bit simplistic, is that a thief, having stolen a credit card, would try a smaller transaction to make sure it works and then do a large transaction.
 Here the small transaction followed by a large transaction is a temporal sequence of events arranged on time, and can be detected using a regular expression written on top of an event sequence.

 Such temporal sequence patterns are very powerful.
 For example, the follow video shows a real time analytics done using the data collected from a real football game.
 This was the dataset taken from DEBS 2013 Grand Challenge.